tecton-ai/tecton-terraform-setup/rift_dataplane_sample/README.md

 This directory contains a starter/sample configuration for deploying the [Rift](https://docs.tecton.ai/docs/introduction/compute-in-tecton#rift-public-preview) compute engine for Tecton.
 It is meant for configurations where the Rift compute runs in your data plane account.

-⚠️ As a _first_ step before applying this plan directly, you must apply the terraform in [rift_base_sample/](../rift_base_sample/) and share the outputs with your Tecton rep. They will then share the additional values needed for your inputs to the additional module in this file.
+⚠️ As a _first_ step before applying this plan directly, you must apply the terraform in [rift_base_sample/](../rift_base_sample/) to create your base dataplane resources.
+If you are creating a new cluster, your tecton rep will share the additional values needed for your inputs to the additional module in this file.

 It has a `locals` block ([here](./infrastructure.tf#L15)) which defines a set of inputs, which you should replace with values from your environment (region/account ID) and with values given to you by your Tecton rep.